How to Take Sacred, Medicinal Rapé with the Right Intention

 As medicinal rapé appreciation grows around the world, rapé kits are increasingly part of the modern shamanic toolkit, and global shamans are finding themselves traveling with rapé and storing their medicine for longer periods of time due to the difficulty of procuring fresh rapé outside the Amazon.
 Here are some tips on how to care for your rapé and rapé applicators.

 Care for your rapé applicator is going to depend very much on what materials were used to make it (bamboo, bone), hold it together (beeswax, durapox), and adorn it (string, feathers, stones, paint).
 Rapé applicators are sacred shamanic tools and typically kept at home on an altar or carried around in a medicine bag.
 You may want to keep your feather adorned tepi at home and have a simpler tepi for travel, because it’s really a bummer to discover that your beautiful tepi macaw feathers got crushed and broken in your backpack.
 Kuripe self applicators tend to travel better.

 Rapé Applicator Hygiene

-- Using a Q-Tip, periodically clean your rapé applicator with alcohol or hydrogen peroxide Depending on what materials were used to construct your rapé applicator, the drawback to this is that the chemicals can cause bamboo to crack or adhesives holding the 2 bamboo tubes into a V to dissolve.
+- Using a Q-Tip, periodically clean your rapé applicator with alcohol or hydrogen peroxide.
+Depending on what materials were used to construct your rapé applicator, the drawback to this is that the chemicals can cause bamboo to crack or adhesives holding the two bamboo tubes into a V to dissolve.

 - Use a lighter flame to disinfect the ends of your rapé applicator.
 Again, depending on what materials were used to construct your rapé applicator, the flame can cause the ends to blacken, and look unsightly.